 The Company transfers financial assets that are not derecognised in their entirety or for which the Company has continuing involvement primarily through securities lending transactions.

 Securities lending agreements are transactions in which the Company lends securities for a fee and receives cash as collateral.
 The Company continues to recognise the securities in their entirety in the statement of financial position because it retains substantially all of the risks and rewards of ownership.
 The cash received is recognised as a financial asset and a financial liability is recognised for the obligation to repay it.
-Because as part of the lending arrangement the Group sells the contractual rights to the cash flows of the securities, it does not have the ability to use the transferred assets during the term of the arrangement.
+Because as part of the lending arrangement the Company sells the contractual rights to the cash flows of the securities, it does not have the ability to use the transferred assets during the term of the arrangement.